-All author profits are donated to children’s charities.
+All author proceeds are donated to children’s charities.

-February/2013 Interview with Father Gordon Hines of St. George’s Anglican Church, print and audio: http://www.stgeorgeanglican.org/category/newsletter/
+February/2013 Interview with Father Gordon Hines of St. George’s Anglican Church.

-Set in Hana, Maui, this compelling literary novel is a poignant journey that unravels T.S.
+City-girl Meredith Campbell flies to Maui, but her plane crashes near Hana, Maui.
+Forced to recover in this small community, she faces her own life choices.
+This compelling literary novel is a poignant journey that unravels T.S.
 Eliot’s “permanent questions” – what is goodness, truth, and love?

 This series teaches the Christian faith as stated in the Nicene Creed, and as articulated in the historic councils of the Church.
 The lessons follow the Church Year, and draw directly from Holy Scripture and the Episcopal 1928 Book of Common Prayer.
 Lesson topics (with a few exceptions) are the same for all ages, to aid the teacher of a mixed-age class.
 This format also encourages family members to discuss the lessons and to work on memory assignments together.